Residencies

 Molenwijk Originals

-TuncTop was a resident of Workshop Molenwijk from October 2019.
-The first thing he did in Molenwijk was to open the cinema 'Our Cinema' to meet his new neighbours.
-TuncTop got to know many people during his stay in the Molenwijk: vendors, children, young people, old ladies, Afghan, Syrian, Ugandan newcomers.
+TuncTop was the artist resident of Workshop Molenwijk from October 2019 onwards.
+While there, the first thing he did was open the cinema 'Our Cinema' to meet his new neighbours.
+TuncTop got to know many people during his stay in the Molenwijk: from vendors, children, young people and old ladies, to Afghan, Syrian and Ugandan newcomers.
 Each of these characters told him special and interesting stories.
 TuncTop had only one question for his new neighbours: what will happen in 2050?

 With the answers, he made the scifi series Molenwijk Originals (2019) starring residents of the Molenwijk.
 After spending almost two months in Molenwijk, screening films with the smell of fresh popcorn, having conversations, drinking coffee together and of course filming a lot, he was ready to share his six-part series he made together with Molenwijkers with the public.
 The result was shown on 6 December 2019.
 What is fiction, what is reality?
 It is the result of the residency TuncTop in the neighbourhood.